awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

    + Use the **Advanced** workflow instead, zip each installable file into a \.zip file before you begin, and manually author the manifest so that one installable file can be targeted at multiple operating system platforms or versions\.
 For more information, see [Create a package \(advanced\)](#distributor-working-with-packages-create-adv)\.
    + Manually edit the manifest file in the **Simple** workflow so that your \.zip file is targeted at multiple operating system platforms or versions\.
 For more information about how to do this, see the end of step 4 in [Step 2: Create the JSON package manifest](#packages-manifest)\.

-1. For **Platform version**, verify that the operating system platform version shown is either **\_any**, or the exact, specific operating system release version to which you want your software to apply\.
+1. For **Platform version**, verify that the operating system platform version shown is either **\_any**, a major release version followed by a wildcard \(7\.\*\), or the exact operating system release version to which you want your software to apply\.
 For more information about specifying an operating system platform version, see step 4 in [Step 2: Create the JSON package manifest](#packages-manifest)\.

 1. For **Architecture**, choose the correct processor architecture for each installable file from the drop\-down list\.
 For more information about supported processor architectures, see [Supported package platforms and architectures](distributor.md#what-is-a-package-platforms)\.